nextprocurement/NP-Search-Tool/README.md

 #### Models:
 - **BaseModel**\
-    A base model for all others.
-You need to specify where to save it, number of topics, etc. There are three functions that need to be implemented in each of the extending models, which are `_model_train`, `_model_predict`, and `load_model`.
+    A foundational class for all other models.
+Any subclass extending this base must implement the following core methods: `_model_train`, `_model_predict`, and `load_model`.
-    It also contains methods to save the documents, save and load topic-keys, doc-topics, etc.
+    In addition to defining the training and inference interfaces, it provides utility methods for saving documents, as well as saving and loading topic keys, document-topic distributions, and related data.
 - **BERTopic**\
     The training and prediction follow the scheme from https://maartengr.github.io/BERTopic/algorithm/algorithm.html The model used for Spanish, Catalan, Galician, and Basque is `paraphrase-multilingual-MiniLM-L12-v2`.